Powerlearnproject/se-day1-assignment-Francis477-lab/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

--Software engineering is the organized implementation of engineering concepts in the creation, development, testing, deployment, and upkeep of software systems.
+Software engineering is the organized implementation of engineering concepts in the creation, development, testing, deployment, and upkeep of software systems.
 It encompasses organized methods, practices, and strategies to guarantee that software is dependable, scalable, efficient, and easy to maintain.
--Importance of Software Engineering in the Technology Industry Enables Innovation – Drives the development of new technologies, applications, and solutions across industries.
+Importance of Software Engineering in the Technology Industry Enables Innovation – Drives the development of new technologies, applications, and solutions across industries.
 Enhances Efficiency & Productivity – Automates processes, optimizes workflows, and improves business operations.
 Ensures Reliability & Security – Software engineering practices reduce bugs, vulnerabilities, and risks in software systems.